vakila/automerge.github.io/docs/tutorial/create-a-document.md

 ```

 In contrast, Automerge documents are immutable and follow a **functional** pattern.
 This means that you can retrieve properties from a document, but you can't change them like you would in a typical JavaScript object.

+## Modeling our data

+We want to build a todo list, which will have the following requirements:

+* A list of todo items
+* Each item has: a text box, boolean checkmark
+* An input box to add another item